-Analysis of the GMO organism under Ruling Resolution n° 5, of March 12, 2008, Annex III.
+Analysis of the GMO microorganism according to Ruling Resolution n° 5, of March 12, 2008, Annex III.

 1. The disease to be controlled with the use of the vaccine and the host species, indicating the organs colonized by the vaccine, when live, and the host species of the parental organism from which the vaccine was constructed.